Supported operating systems are >= Android 4.1 (API 16) and >= iOS 8.0.

 - Follow the Getting Started guide to install React Native and its dependencies.

-- Open the UIExplorer example project to see a list of components that ship with React Native.
+- Open the RNTester app to see a list of components that ship with React Native.

 - Install the React Developer Tools for Chrome or Firefox for better debugging (read more).